MartinHelmut/number-generator/CONTRIBUTING.md

 ## Commit changes

-**This repo is is Commitizen-friendly!** (read more in the [official commitizen documentation][czcli])
+**This repo is Commitizen-friendly!** (read more in the [official commitizen documentation][czcli])

 Checkout a new branch, there is no naming convention for branches, only for commits.
 Add your changes and run `pnpx git-cz` (or `pnpm run commit`) to start the commitizen cli to create a proper commit message.

-Push the changes and your feature branch and create a "Pull Request" on GitHub.
+Push the changes with your feature branch and create a "Pull Request" on GitHub.

 ## Recommended workflow for release